220.127.116.11 Medical & other evidence for DSP

 Medical report - DSP reviews

 DSP recipients whose medical qualification is being reviewed, are still required to provide a medical report from their treating doctor.
-The person may also provide additional information about their medical conditions (1.1.M.90) and how these impact on their ability to work.
+The person may also provide additional information about their condition (1.1.M.90) and how these impact on their ability to work.

 Primary medical evidence

-DSP determinations are based on a range of considerations pertaining to the qualification criteria for the payment.
-These considerations include whether a person's condition is permanent, that is whether, in light of available evidence, the condition is fully diagnosed, fully treated and fully stabilised and more likely than not to persist for more than 2 years.
+DSP determinations are based on a range of considerations that relate to the qualification criteria for the payment.
+These considerations include whether a person's condition is diagnosed, reasonably treated and stabilised, and more likely than not, in light of available medical evidence, to persist for more than 2 years.
 Diagnosis of medical conditions for DSP purposes can only be provided by an appropriately qualified medical practitioner (exceptions are outlined below).
 Medical evidence should therefore contain sufficient information to enable DSP determinations to be made, including details of:

-- impact of condition/s on ability to function, including whether this impact is long term or temporary and whether the effect of the condition on the person's ability to function is expected to remain unchanged, improve, or deteriorate,
+- impact of condition/s on ability to function, including the expected period of impact and whether the effect of the condition on the person's ability to function is expected to remain unchanged, improve, or deteriorate

 - any impact on life expectancy as a result of the medical condition/s, and